USKhan101/ML_Pneumonia_detection/README.md

 data_augmentation.py: This file does augmentation of the training data after outlier removal.
 Generates 4 augmented images for each training image.
 We will augmnet only the training data for training the model well.

+data_enhance.py: The input of the file is train data outlier removal. it will enhance contrast, reduce noise and sharp the image data.

-feature_extraction.py: outputs extracted and stacked features from the image data
+feature_extraction.py: The file outputs extracted and stacked features from the enhanced image data.

 Model files: